mattress class

 Box or no box?

-In the old days, we called these ‘box springs,’ but really (if they’re made well), they’re just a box frame constructed of wood with sturdy wooden slats running across them.
-A box adds height and flat support underneath your mattress.
+In the old days, we called these ‘box springs,’ but really (if they’re made well), they’re just a platform box constructed of wood with sturdy wooden slats running across them.
+A box can add height and a flat support system underneath your mattress.
 Know your bed frame; classic platform beds don’t typically require boxes because the frame provides all the foundation you need.
-Squeaky bed?
-It’s probably time to replace your box.
+Do you have a squeaky bed?
+It’s probably just time to replace your box.

 9

 Most manufacturers’ warranties only cover material defects.
 However, mattress failure due to material defects is very hard to prove.
 That’s why it’s important to get a clear understanding on what the store’s return and exchange policies are before you make your purchase.
-Many stores offer a comfort exchange option, where within a certain time period, you can swap your new mattress for a different model for a fee.
-So be sure to ask about all associated fees before making a change.
+Many stores offer a comfort exchange option, where within a certain time period, you can swap your new mattress for a different model for a minimal fee.
+To prevent unwanted surprises, be sure to ask your salesperson about all associated fees before making a change.

 10